mattheworiordan/ably-cli/docs/workplans/2025-05-terminal-server-improvements.md

 **Prerequisites:** Familiarity with the Ably CLI codebase, TypeScript, React, Docker, WebSocket communication, and the project's documentation (`.cursor/rules/` and `docs/`).

-**Note:** Each step should include implementation, associated unit/integration/e2e/playwright tests, and documentation updates.
-Follow the Mandatory Development Workflow (`.cursor/rules/Workflow.mdc`) for each step. **Crucially, as each step corresponding to a `docs/TODO.md` task is completed, update that task in `docs/TODO.md` to mark it as done.
+**Note:** Each step should include implementation, associated unit and integration tests, and documentation updates.
+Follow the Mandatory Development Workflow (`.cursor/rules/Workflow.mdc`) for each step. **Crucially, ensure there is suitable test coverage for each new fefature, then update for each update check if there are TODOs in `docs/TODO.md` for the tasks and mark them as done.
 Also, ensure any relevant documentation in `/docs` or rules in `.cursor/rules/` are updated to reflect the changes made.**

 ---